NeuroSyd/seizure-detection-ACS/README.md

 #### How to run the code
 1. Set the paths in the \*.json file.

 2. Set number of channels to be selected for each target in file nchannels.csv.
-To select all channels, set the number of channels larger or equal the number of channels of each target.
+To select all channels, set the number of channels larger than or equal to the number of channels of each target.

 3. Run cross-validation.
 ```console